sakomws/convoy/telepresence_use_case_03.md

 ### Getting Started

-Sample application that shows how to connect a frontend in development with a production backend run in remote cluster.
+Sample application that shows how to swap service in remote cluster with service running in local host.

 #### Remote Cluster or Minikube

 1. Deploy backend and frontend applications in remote cluster:
 ```
 kubectl apply -f backend.yaml,frontend.yaml
 ```

-2. Make sure fe-*, be-* pods and services are up and running :
+2. Make sure frontend-*, backend-* pods and services are up and running:
 ```
 kubectl get pods,svc
 ```
 ```
 NAME                            READY   STATUS    RESTARTS   AGE